 PUBLIC RECORDS REQUESTS:

-To request public records from Sen. Jeff Wilson, please contact Randi Stratton, the designated public records officer for the Secretary of the Senate and Senate members.
+To request public records from Sen. Jeff Wilson, please contact the Senate Public Records Office.

 Please be aware that any email or documents you provide to this office may be subject to disclosure under RCW 42.56.
 If you would prefer to communicate by phone, please contact Sen. Wilson’s office at (360) 786-7636.